ayortanli/ToDoApp/ToDoAppClient/Readme.md

 In production profile, 80 is used as server port.
 (Defined in [Dockerfile](./Dockerfile))
 - As backend server url; process.env.SERVER_URL environment variable is used.
 If not defined default development backend url is activated.
 (Which is given in [webpack config file](./webpack.config.js))
+- run `npm start` to run webpack-dev-server in development mode. (webpack-dev-server is configured in hot mode which directly update client without refresh when code changes happened.)
+- run `npm run build` for production packaging.

 #Installment